What will I need to prepare for the first class?

 What is the difference between Krav Maga, Hisardut and other Martial Arts?

-Krav Maga and Hisardut are a martial arta developed and combat tested in Israel for the past +50 years.
+Krav Maga and Hisardut are a martial arts developed and combat tested in Israel for the past +50 years.
 It teaches people how to survive aggravated weapons assaults, other vicious crimes and acts of terrorism.
 It harmoniously and uniquely integrates all the preferred special elements from martial arts throughout the world, Mix Martial Arts of Judo, Karate, Ju-Jitsu and other Israeli self-defense and Krav techniques - against all weapons.

 How long will it take me to become proficient at defending myself?